django-cms/djangocms-template/docs/README.md

-This is a state of the art DjangoCMS template.
+This is a state of the art Django CMS template.
 It's used in at least 10 live projects at the moment.

 This project adheres to the following coding guidelines - https://gitlab.com/what-digital/tech-docs/-/tree/master/coding-guidelines